Market research and market reports

 Guide

-The way that you conduct your primary field research will have a significant impact on the quality of the results.
-Below are the key points to remember when conducting your research and interpreting your results.
+How you conduct your primary field research will have a significant impact on the quality of the results.
+Keep these key points in mind when doing and interpreting your research.

 1. Ask the right questions